amrvac/amrvac/doc/welcome.md

 [Rony Keppens](https://perswww.kuleuven.be/~u0016541/) from
 [Centre for mathematical Plasma-Astrophysics (CmPA)](https://wis.kuleuven.be/CmPA), KU Leuven.

-In November 2022, we released the current 3.0 version, with the aid of Beatrice Popescu Braileanu, Niels Claes, Chun Xia, Gou Yang, Wenzhi Ruan, Fabio Bacchini, Yuhao Zhou.
+In November 2022, we released the current 3.0 version, with the aid of Beatrice Popescu Braileanu, Niels Claes, Chun Xia, Guo Yang, Wenzhi Ruan, Fabio Bacchini, Yuhao Zhou.

 Prior, in 2016-2017, a large modernization was completed by Chun Xia and [Jannis Teunissen](http://teunissen.net/) marked with version 2.0 with